 My therapist opened my eyes to the real reasons why I was struggling with so many things that other people just seemed to deal with naturally.
 I can't tell you how much she taught me, and why those lessons are lessons I take with me into motherhood.

-I know that when my toddler is throwing a tantrum, sometimes, there's a bigger issue at play.
+when my toddler is throwing a tantrum, sometimes, there's a bigger issue at play.
 I know that when my partner and I are co-parenting and growing frustrated, there might be an underlying reason we aren't addressing.
 Knowing how — and being willing to — look for "big picture" problems that could be manifesting into smaller arguments or tantrums, has been so beneficial and has assisted me in consistently making sure my home is a healthy, happy, and supportive environment for my son.
+How To Improve

 I'm of the belief that you should never, ever, stop improving.
 There's really no such thing as being a completely "grown up" human being; you will always have more growing to do.
 Therapy was another reminder that even though I'm an adult, I have work to do.